snowplow-archive/snowplow.github.com/_posts/2015-10-15-snowplow-r72-great-spotted-kiwi-released.md

 <h2 id="click-tracking">1.
 Click tracking</h2>

-Although the Snowplow JavaScript Tracker offers [link click tracking] [js-clicks], there are scenarios where you want to track a link "click" without having access to JavaScript.
-Two common examples are: tracking clicks on ad units, and users downloading software using `curl` or `wget`.
+Although the Snowplow JavaScript Tracker offers [link click tracking] [js-clicks], there are scenarios where you want to track a link click without having access to JavaScript.
+Two common examples are: tracking clicks on ad units, and users downloading files using `curl` or `wget`.

 To support these use cases we have added a new URI redirect mode into the Clojure Collector.
 You update your link's URI to point to your event collector, and the collector receives the click, logs a URI redirect event and then performs a 302 redirect to the intended URI.
-This is the exact model followed by ad servers.
+This is the exact model followed by ad servers to track ad clicks.

 To use this functionality: